ywan614/langgraph/README.md

 - [Chat bot evaluation as multi-agent simulation](https://github.com/langchain-ai/langgraph/blob/main/examples/chatbot-simulation-evaluation/agent-simulation-evaluation.ipynb): How to simulate a dialogue between a "virtual user" and your chat bot

-### Async

-If you are running LangGraph in async workflows, you may want to create the nodes to be async by default.
-In order for a walkthrough on how to do that, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/async.ipynb)

-### Streaming Tokens

-Sometimes language models take a while to respond and you may want to stream tokens to end users.
-For a guide on how to do this, see [this documentation](https://github.com/langchain-ai/langgraph/blob/main/examples/streaming-tokens.ipynb)

 ## Documentation